aimeos/aimeos-docs/src/infrastructure/context.md

 # Parallel processing

-Aimeos offers the necessary infrastructure for processing tasks in parallel und therefore utilizing multi-core architectures of CPUs efficiently.
+Aimeos offers the necessary infrastructure for processing tasks in parallel and therefore utilizing multi-core architectures of CPUs efficiently.
 This is only available in [job controllers](../cronjobs/create-job-controller.md) executed from the command line e.g. via scheduled cron jobs.

 ```php
 $fcn = function( \Aimeos\MShop\Context\Item\Iface $context, $data ) {